Lassie's journey

 Weekend delay, a further complication

 By the time all the necessary steps were completed, the earliest date for transferring the waif was the following Monday.
 As Zlatka was due to go away for the weekend, an alternative safe place had to be found for the waif.
 A temporary shelter in Stari Grad was only available until Sunday morning, so on Sunday afternoon, April 21st, she was transferred to Pitve.
 There, the next day, she met several new friends, Sara, Toma, Susanne and Hans, who all helped to take her to the car for the start of her journey to Split.
-Toma decided that her name should be Lassie and was delighted to learn that in Scottish parlance that means 'young girl', so it is a perfect fit.
+Toma decided that her name should be Lassie and was delighted to learn that in Scottish parlance that means 'young girl', so it was a perfect fit.

 Walking but limping.
 Photo: Vivian Grisogono